zooko/smalloc/README.md

 This technique is known as an "intrusive free list".
 Thanks to Andrew Reece and Sam Smith, my colleagues at Shielded Labs (makers of fine Zcash protocol upgrades), for explaining this to me.

-So to satisfy a `malloc()` or `realloc()` by popping the head slot from the free list, take the value from the `flh`, use that value as a pointer to a slot (which is the first entry in the free list), and then read the *contents* of that slot as the pointer to the next entry in the free list.
+So to satisfy a `malloc()` by popping the head slot from the free list, take the value from the `flh`, use that value as a pointer to a slot (which is the first entry in the free list), and then read the *contents* of that slot as the pointer to the next entry in the free list.
 Overwrite the value in `flh` with the pointer of that *next* entry and you're done popping the head of the free list.

 To push an slot onto the free list (in order to implement `free()`), you are given the pointer of the memory allocation to be freed.
 Calculate from that pointer the size class, slab number, and slot